Civilian housing

 Back to top

-The briefing paper from the House of Commons Library discusses various civilian housing options including: how to apply for social housing in England, Scotland and Wales, renting privately and home ownership.
+The most up to date paper Veterans – Access to Social Housing discusses various civilian housing options including how to apply for social housing in England, Scotland and Wales, renting privately and home ownership.

 Back to top